WHY TOXICOLOGY IS CHANGING

 MEASUREMENT OF CILIA MOVEMENT

-Cilia are small hair-like structures in the lungs which are important for removing mucous.
-Reduced mobility of cilia in the deeper parts of the lung can lead to a retention of mucous.
-Mucous retention has been associated with lung diseases including Chronic Obstructive Pulmonary Diseases (COPD).
+Cilia are small hair-like structures in the lungs which are important for removing mucus.
+Reduced mobility of cilia in the deeper parts of the lung can lead to a retention of mucus.
+Mucus retention has been associated with lung diseases including Chronic Obstructive Pulmonary Diseases (COPD).

 This assay measures the impact of a product, such as e liquid, on cilia movement (speed and functionality) on human lung cells by evaluating the impact of different exposures on the frequency at which the cilia move.

-The circular movement in the top left of the video illustrates how cilia move mucous.
+The circular movement in the top left of the video illustrates how cilia move mucus.
 The cilia in the video are beating at 10 times per second.